orbxball/timit-preprocessor/README.md

 ## Installation

-Note that to install [Kaldi](https://github.com/kaldi-asr/kaldi) first by following the instructions in `INSTALL`.
+Note that to install [Kaldi](https://github.com/kaldi-asr/kaldi) first by following the instructions in [`INSTALL`](https://github.com/kaldi-asr/kaldi/blob/master/INSTALL).

+> (1)
+> go to tools/ and follow INSTALL instructions there.
+>
+> (2)
+> go to src/ and follow INSTALL instructions there.

+After running the scripts instructed by `INSTALL` in `tools/`, there will be reminder as followed.
+Go and run it.

 > Kaldi Warning: IRSTLM is not installed by default anymore.
 If you need IRSTLM, use the script `extras/install_irstlm.sh`

-After ensuring kaldi installation, run
+After ensuring kaldi installation, we can start by running

 ```
 git clone https://github.com/Jy-Liu/timit-preprocessor.git